 Annually, this can amount to many microns that can reduce the efficiency, albeit not to any great degree.
 However, over the lifetime of the panels or tariff scheme, this can amount to a considerable level of performance and thus financial reward, depending on the amount of dirt accumulated.

-This is why, we recommend cleaning your PV solar panels once a year, not only to provide ultimate performance, but to keep them in general good condition to extend maximum performance.
+This is why, we recommend cleaning your PV solar panels once a year, not only to provide ultimate performance but to keep them in generally good condition to extend maximum performance.

 It was for this reason alone that ensuring your panels are looked after becomes important.

 I know with my window cleaner experience that it's important to keep your white UPVC plastic clean to prevent dirt being ingrained into the plastic as a result of variable extremes of sunlight and temperature exposure.

 Our window cleaners do as a matter, of course, to keep windows looking newer for longer than would usually be without cleaning.
 This principle should be adopted for solar panels too.